June 30, 2011

 Does your homeschool have a whopping case of cabin fever going on?
 Mine sure does.
 Well, get out of the cabin without leaving home and venture on a world tour of some very remarkable photography taken from a vantage point that few of us ever attain.
 This is a collection of aerial photography produced by Yann Arthus-Bertrand.

-It captured our respective ADD / ADHD attentions for quite some time :)
+It captured our respective ADHD attentions for quite some time :)

 leapinlily